UMRHELab/DIYgm-Help/privacy_notice.md

 ## Information Collection and Use

 The DIYgm app uses Google Location Services to provide map data to users.
-All information collect is soley under the responsibility of the Google Maps service.
+All information collected is soley under the responsibility of the Google Maps service.
+The DIYgm team does not store or collect any data from users.